jsh58/Genrich/README.md

 Genrich analyzes reads/fragments that map to multiple locations in the genome by adding a fractional count to each location.
 This allows for peak detection in regions of the genome that are otherwise inaccessible to the assay.
 * The input SAM/BAM file(s) must list secondary alignments for multimapping reads/fragments.
   * The short read aligner [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) produces secondary alignments in either [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
+Note that a [software bug](https://github.com/BenLangmead/bowtie2/issues/202) causes errors with some secondary alignments; perhaps it will be fixed at some point.
   * The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not produce secondary alignments.
 * To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
 * Additional information can be found in the description of the [`-s` parameter](#sparam).